oznogon/cc-srd5/README.md

 ## Release notes

+### 0.9.2 (2022-02-05)

+- Add spellcheck wordlist.
+- Add DOCX/ODT templates.

 ### 0.9.1 (2022-02-04)

-- Added links for conditions, spell lists, and magic item attunement.
+- Add links for conditions, spell lists, and magic item attunement.
-- Updated HTML templates and CSS styles.
+- Update HTML templates and CSS styles.
-- Made some progress on getting DOCX styles back.
+- Make some progress on getting DOCX styles back.

 ### 0.9 (2022-02-01)

-- Added content changes from *SRD 5.1*, and documented identified changes in ["Changes from SRD 5.0 to 5.1"](./changes-50-to-51.md).
+- Add content changes from *SRD 5.1*, and documented identified changes in ["Changes from SRD 5.0 to 5.1"](./changes-50-to-51.md).
-- Updated HTML templates and CSS styles.
+- Update HTML templates and CSS styles.
-- Added internal links to spells and magic items.
+- Add internal links to spells and magic items.

 ### 0.8.1 (2022-01-27)